-- 1. The fence must be constructed using:

-- Rendered or bagged masonry with infill steel pickets or timber pickets;

-- Timber pickets;

-- Timber posts with steel wiring;

-- Timber pickets with masonry.

-- The preferred construction material must compliment the dwelling materials and colours set out in section 8. - The fence must not be less than 0.6m in height - The fence must not be greater than 1.1m in height. - The fence must connect with side boundary fence 1m behind the front building line.
+- 1. The fence must be constructed using: - Rendered or bagged masonry with infill steel pickets OR timber pickets; - b.
+Timber pickets; - c.
+Timber posts with steel wiring; - d.
+Timber pickets with masonry. - The preferred construction material must compliment the dwelling materials and colours. - 3.
+The fence must not be less than 0.6m in height. - 4.
+The fence must not be greater than 1.1m in height. - The fence must connect with side boundary fence 1m behind the front building line.